alislinux/.github/profile/README.md

-# Radio New Japan Kamuriki Linux
+# Radio New Japan Alis LGX
 -----
+Alis LGX is a Linux/GNU/X distribution, based on Arch & LFS.